Fahim17/LGAlign_Two_Stage/README.md

 ## Highlights

-- Introduces **CVUSA-L2**, a challenging CVUSA setting with random 90° ground crops and language descriptions.
 - Does not assume a panorama, north alignment, or known camera orientation at inference time.
 - Fuses limited-FoV visual evidence and scene-level language using a Global Q-Former.
 - Re-ranks hard satellite candidates with patch-level region voting.